 Sheep at artesian bore, Cambridge Downs Station, Qld, c1894

 Basin water is used in households in more than 120 towns and settlements and on hundreds of properties.
-The pastoral industry has long been the largest user of GAB water, however pastoral consumption has decreased under the various bore rehabilitation and bore drain replacement programs.
+The pastoral industry has long been the largest user of Basin water, however pastoral consumption has decreased under the various bore rehabilitation and bore drain replacement programs.
 Pastoral water use will continue to decrease as remaining bores are capped and more open bore drains are replaced with pipes and troughs.

-Mining for copper, uranium, bauxite and opals depend on a reliable supply of artesian water from the GAB.
-The extraction of oil and gas from the GAB results in the simultaneous extraction of substantial amounts of artesian water as a waste product.
+Mining for copper, uranium, bauxite and opals depend on a reliable supply of artesian water from the Basin.
+The extraction of oil and gas from the Basin results in the simultaneous extraction of substantial amounts of artesian water as a waste product.
 Coal seam gas is a rapidly expanding industry, and likely to use large amounts of artesian water for the life of those projects.
 Once regarded as a waste, this 'associated' water is now seen as a potentially economically valuable resource.

-The precise degree to which the waters of the GAB contribute to Australia's rural economy is difficult to know, but it is clear from the historical pattern of development of the basin area, and the dependence of some industries on groundwater supplies, that it is crucial to economic development.
+The precise degree to which the waters of the Basin contribute to Australia's rural economy is difficult to know, but it is clear from the historical pattern of development of the basin area, and the dependence of some industries on groundwater supplies, that it is crucial to economic development.

 Moree Hot Mineral Baths, Moree